skywalker-its/Change-The-Background-Color/README.md

-# p5.play-boilerplate
+# p5.play-Change the background
-CLASS 20 PROJECT BOILERPLATE
+CLASS 20 PROJECT CHANGE THE BACKGROUND COLOR IN GRAY SCALE